Fruiticecake/Faster/README.md

 You need to code static website at first.

-And then generate wordpress theme.
+And then generate WordPress theme.

 ### Static website